-Each FITS structure shall consist of an integral number of FITS blocks which are each 2880 bytes (23040 bits) in length.
+Each FITS structure shall consist of an integral number of FITS blocks, which are each 2880 bytes (23040 bits) in length.
 The primary HDU shall start with the first FITS block of the FITS file.
 The first FITS block of each subsequent FITS structure shall be the FITS block immediately following the last FITS block of the preceding FITS structure.

-This standard does not impose a limit on the total size of a FITS file, nor on the size of an individual HDU within a FITS file.
-Software packages that read or write data according to this standard could be limited, however, in the size of files that are supported.
+This Standard neither imposes a limit on the total size of a FITS file, nor imposes a limit on the size of an individual HDU within a FITS file.
+Software packages that read or write data according to this Standard could be limited, however, in the size of files that are supported.
 In particular, some software systems have historically only supported files up to 2^{31} bytes in size (approximately 2.1×10^9 bytes).